 Compare your spending both before and after your income fell.
 This way you can see more clearly what changes you must make.

-Use the Dollar Works 2 Spending plan short form (PDF) to:
+- Download the Spending plan short form (PDF) or Plan de gastos form (PDF) short form to:

 - Go back and see where your money went under your former income.